-Roy Bird, the Managing Director of Glockemann Water Pumps Pty Ltd, first saw the Glockemann hydraulic ram water pump working in the jungles of Papua New Guinea in 2009 where he had two retail shops, one in Goroka in the Highlands, and the other in Lae, the largest sea port in PNG.
+Roy Bird, the Managing Director of Glockemann Water Pumps, first saw the Glockemann hydraulic ram water pump working in the jungles of Papua New Guinea in 2009 where he had two shops, one in Goroka in the Highlands, and the other in Lae, the largest seaport in PNG.
 He began importing the pumps from Australia and retailed them in the rural and remote areas of PNG.

-In 2012 Glockemann Peck Engineers who had produced the pump in Australia for 25 years, ceased their operations, thereby supply to PNG and other countries could not be realized.
+In 2012 Glockemann Peck Engineers who had produced the pump in Australia for 25 years, ceased their operations, so supply to PNG and other countries could no longer be realized.

 Subsequently, Glockemann Water Pumps Pty Ltd was formed on 6 January 2014, with ABN 13166428471.
-The directors of Glockemann Water Pumps Pty Ltd are Roy and Jean Bird.
+Its directors are Roy and Jean Bird.

-On the 4 of June 2015 the Innovation Patent (Number 2015100766) covering the Glockemann 320 Water Pump was granted to the company.
-The Term of this Patent is 8 years from 8 June 2015.
+On 4 June 2015, an Innovation Patent (Number 2015100766) covering the Glockemann 320 Water Pump was granted to the company.
+The Term of this Patent is eight years from 8 June 2015.